561-475-1831

 How Long Do You Have to Sue a Doctor After Surgery

-The aftermath of surgery can be overwhelming, even when everything goes well and your outcome is promising.
+The aftermath of surgery can be overwhelming, even when everything goes well, and your outcome is promising.
 But what if you suspect surgical error or medical malpractice that affects your health?
-The law provides legal remedies if you are a victim of surgical or other medical malpractice in Florida.
-You have up to four years after a surgery to file a medical malpractice lawsuit, depending on the circumstances.
+If you’re wondering how long after a surgery can you sue a doctor, the law provides legal remedies if you are a surgical or other medical malpractice victim in Florida.
+Depending on the circumstances, you have up to four years after surgery to file a medical malpractice lawsuit.

 What Is Medical Malpractice?